Cotorsion pairs, thick subcategories, and finitely generated Gorenstein projective modules: Gorensteinness via cotorsion pairs

 \section{Gorensteinness via cotorsion pairs}

-If $R$ is an Iwanaga--Gorenstein ring $R$, then it is known that $(\Gproj(R), {\mathcal P}^{<\infty}(R))$ forms a cotorsion pair in $\mo (R)$; see \Cref{def-cotorsion}.
+If $R$ is an Iwanaga--Gorenstein ring, then it is known that $(\Gproj(R), {\mathcal P}^{<\infty}(R))$ forms a cotorsion pair in $\mo (R)$; see \Cref{def-cotorsion}.
 The main result of this section shows that the converse holds for Cohen--Macaulay local rings; see \Cref{result3}.
 This corresponds to \Cref{T3} in the introduction.
-Before stating the result, we need some preparations. \begin{lemma} Let $S$ be a Cohen--Macaulay ring that admits a canonical module $\omega$.
-Assume that $R$ is a noetherian $S$-algebra and that $R$, viewed as an $S$-module, is maximal Cohen--Macaulay.
-The following are equivalent. \begin{enumerate} \item$\Gproj(R)^{\perp_1} ={\mathcal P}^{<\infty}(R)$.
+Before stating the result, we need some preparations.